-For each laser product category, net sales include sales of service (including training, maintenance and repair) and spare parts.
+\ For each laser product category, net sales include sales of service (including training, maintenance and repair) and spare parts.

 The laser sources sold by the Company consist of a laser head (containing the lasing medium, resonator, source of excitation, resonator mirrors and cooling mechanism), power supply, and microcontroller (for control and monitoring).
+Selected laser systems provided by our Company are equipped with the uniform operating concept "ROFIN Control Unit" (RCU).
+RCU is a real-time laser and handling control device, which allows control of any laser mode.
+The user interface allows full access from a terminal (for instance a touch screen) that is located directly on the machines, or via a preceding PC with an Ethernet connection.
+The standardized ROFIN Control Network (RCN) allows the extended diagnosis of all laser components via the Intranet, the Internet, or WLAN.
+With the open PLC programming system customers can individually adapt the process sequence.
 For a more detailed discussion of the components of a laser source, see "Laser Technology".
 Products are offered in different configurations and utilize different design principles according to the desired application.